sec-bit/ckb-zkp/README.md

      ] }
      ```

-     Reason: During early development, the dependency `zkp-toolkit` is not available via a public git url, so we can only access this dependency via local path.
+     Reason: During early development, the dependency `zkp-toolkit` is not available via a public git URL, so we can only access this dependency via a local path.

 ## Build contracts

-Like Cargo, you can choose to build contract in **dev** mode or **release** mode.
+Like Cargo, you can choose to build the contract in **dev** mode or **release** mode.
 The product under release mode is suitable for deployment with a reasonable size and execution consumption, and, `debug!` macro is disabled.
-Dev mode product allows you to use `debug!` macro to print logs in ckb log, but on cost of larger binary size and execution cycles.
+Dev mode product allows you to use `debug!` macro to print logs in ckb log, but on the cost of larger binary size and execution cycles.
 The product resides in _./build/[release|debug]/ckb-zkp_.

 Note that: all the `capsule` commands should be executed at the project root